okta/okta-developer-docs/packages/@okta/vuepress-site/code/rest/index.md

     content: Get started with Okta REST APIs and learn how to import a collection and send requests in Postman.
 ---

 A great way to learn an Application Programming Interface (API) is to issue requests and inspect the responses.
 You can use Okta Postman collections to learn how to incorporate Okta APIs into your workflow.
-To use these collections, you need to set up your local environment, import a collection, and an Okta org.
+To use these collections, you need to set up your Okta org, your local Postman environment, and import a collection.
 You can then send test requests to your Okta org and verify the results.

 ## Sign up for Okta

 You need a free Okta developer-edition org to get started.
 Don't have one?
 [Create an org for free](https://developer.okta.com/signup).
 When you create an Okta org, the org is assigned a base URL such as `dev-1234.okta.com`.
 This is your unique subdomain in Okta.

-## Get authentication for Okta APIs
+## Set up Okta for API access

 To access Okta APIs from Postman, you need to authenticate with the Okta API resource server.
 Okta APIs support two authentication options: